-storkpir He is currently pursuing a Masters in Jewish Studies at the Graduate Theological Union and rabbinic ordination through ALEPH, with the prestigious Wexner Graduate Fellowship.
+Zelig holds a Masters in Jewish Studies from the Graduate Theological Union and will soon receive rabbinic ordination through ALEPH, supported by the prestigious Wexner Graduate Fellowship.
 Zelig was ordained Maggid by Rabbi Zalman Schacter-Shalomi ztz”l.
 He previously worked as an environmental lawyer protecting food and farms and has long guided groups into the wilderness.

 Nancy brings more than twenty years experience to Wilderness Torah, where she’s responsible for fundraising, marketing and operations.
 Nancy previously served as director of the Craigslist Foundation, manager at the Evelyn & Walter Haas, Jr. Fund, founder of the environmental responsibility program at Blue Shield of California, and in marketing for Fortune 500 companies.